lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 The [Config](https://golang.org/src/testing/quick/quick.go?s=4954:5679#L167) struct has two getters that return values depending on the fields, but more about that in the further analysis.

-First, the function checks whether a configuration was passed.
+First, the function checks if a configuration was passed.
 Since a pointer of the [Config](https://golang.org/src/testing/quick/quick.go?s=4954:5679#L167) struct is expected, nil can also be passed instead of the configuration.
 If this is the case, the parameter is overwritten with an empty default configuration.